Kansas State Football Preview: Defensive end

 Duke will also see some linebacker, and he was seeing some time on the second level of the defense last year when they were first learning the 3-3-5 scheme.
 Obviously, that was before he was injured and had to miss the remainder of the season.

-The emergence of Reggie Stubblefield really just took them a different route with the scheme and the role that Duke was owning prior to that was just not a weapon that they had to uncork because they didn't have it in their arsenal.
+The emergence of Reggie Stubblefield really just took them a different route with the scheme.
+The role that Duke was owning prior to that was not a weapon K-State had to uncork because they didn't have it in their arsenal.

 Will they lump him back in that spot from last year or shoe-horn him into different places on the field, such as defensive end and the 'Sam' linebacker spot?